zlegein/webpack-talk/slides/slides/dev-server4.md

     </pre>
     <aside class="notes">
-        -The last step here is to tell webpack to make requests to the dev-server, we do this by providing the full url in the output.publicPath.
+        -The last step here is to tell webpack to make requests to the dev-server, we do this by providing the full url in the output.publicPath.</br>
-        -this replaces the need for the client param when we added our dev server script to our bundle -QUESTIONS
+        -this replaces the need for the client param when we added our dev server script to our bundle</br>
+        -QUESTIONS
     </aside>
 </section>